ScribeMD: Self-Reflection Program for Medical Students

 “They can tell I’m nervous.
 They are probably all laughing at me.
 I am supposed to know this stuff, but I cannot seem to talk about it in an educated way, I bet I sound so stupid.
 I thought I was qualified for this, but maybe I am just not cut out for this.
 How many more times am I going to look like a total fool before someone discovers I’m a fraud?”

 As medical students, everyone experiences imposter syndrome at one time or another.
-You may have felt inadequate during your interview trail when the interviewee sitting next to you began telling you all about the research he/she was working on.
+You may have felt inadequate during your interview trail when the interviewee sitting next to you began telling you all about the research they were working on.
 It may have been your first day of medical school, when you felt out of place.
 Maybe you are reading this and still feel like a fraud, even though you have been in medical school for quite some time.
 It is likely that you will experience feelings of incompetence sometime in your personal and/or professional life.
 At the University of Texas Health Science Center at San Antonio Joe R. and Teresa Lozano Long School of Medicine in Texas, medical students have been able to address imposter syndrome by participating in ScribeMD, an anonymous pen pal program of self-reflection and journaling.

 ScribeMD was started by a group of medical students as a way to reflect on their medical school journey, the good and the bad.
 Now, this student organization has gained popularity among students at various stages of medical training.
 The program is designed to promote peer support, class camaraderie, and personal reflection.
 At the start of each semester, students sign up to participate in the program and commit to exchange letters every other week.
 Two leaders of the organization are responsible for pairing students and coordinating the anonymous exchange.
 At the end of every semester, students have the option to reveal themselves to their pen pal at a ScribeMD end-of-semester event.